gsiems/bac-tract/README.md

 ```

-    -b Base directory containg the unzipped bacpac file.
+    -b Base directory containing the unzipped bacpac file.

-    -c The number of rows of data to extract per table (bp2csv, bp2ora, bp2pg).
+    -c The number of rows of data to extract per table (bp2csv, bp2ora,
+        bp2pg).
 Defaults to extracting all rows of data.

     -d The SQL dialect to output (bp2ddl).
-Valid dialects are Ora (Oracle), Pg (Postresql), and Std (Standard).
+Valid dialects are
+        Ora (Oracle), Pg (Postresql), and Std (Standard).

     -e The column meta-data exceptions file to use (should there be a need).

-    -f The file to read that contains the names of the tables to extract (the tables are listed one per line).
+    -f The file to read that contains the names of the tables to
+        extract (the tables are listed one per line).

     -t The name of the table to extract.

-    -w The number of parallel workers to use (bp2ora only) for extracting the data.
+    -w The number of parallel workers to use (bp2ora only) for
+        extracting the data.

+    -debug Write debugging information to STDOUT (bp2csv, bp2ora, bp2pg).

 ```